It’s a fair question, and one I get asked at least once a week: Do I need VPN for Kodi?

 3 great reasons why you need a Kodi VPN

-Kodi isn’t illegal, but the way you’re using it probably is.
+Is Kodi legal?
+Yes..but the way you’re using it probably isn’t.

 Team Kodi, the organization of programmers that actually created the popular media player software, insists that they do not provide any movies or music content themselves.
 “Users must provide their own content or manually point Kodi to third party online services.
 The Kodi project does not provide any support for bootleg video content.”